 A.2. (a) The shift creates demand for cereals since it takes 3-10kg of grains to produce 1kg of meat through animal farming

 (b) The name of the research field is single cell protein.
-As a source of good protein, microbes is cultivated on a larger scale.
+As a source of good protein, microbes are cultivated on a larger scale.
 For instance, microbes like Spirulina can easily be grown on wastewater from starch processing plants like molasses, potatoes, animal manure and sewage to generate it in larger quantities which can be served as food rich in micronutrients.
 It also reduces environmental pollution.

 Q.3.
 In crop improvement programmes, how are tissue culture methods beneficial over conventional methods of plant breeding?